smartscheduling/chatto-transform-open-source/README.md

 - Install the dependencies. `cd` into the top-level directory of the repo, and run:

-  `conda install chatto-transform-1.0-np19_0.tar.bz2` and type 'y' when prompted.
+  `bash install_dependencies.sh` and type 'y' when prompted.

 - Add chatto-transform to your PYTHONPATH environment variable.
 Edit your .bashrc file or equivalent, and add the line: